'Peace' - Man Utd & Watford players unite to send strong message amid Ukraine-Russia tensions

 Manchester United and Watford players displayed a message calling for peace amid the conflict between Russia and Ukraine.

-Russia's aggression in Ukraine has sparked outrage in the football world, with many players voicing their hopes for an end to the conflict.
+Russia's aggression in Ukraine has seen the football world react, with many players voicing their hopes for an end to the conflict.

-The game at Old Trafford was another example, as the players came together to get behind the message.
+The game at Old Trafford was another example, as the players came together to display a message of peace and unity.

 Editors' Picks